Graduation and Commencement

 - Check the Academic Calendar for graduation application deadline and commencement ceremony information.

 - Apply for graduation on ROC (Reiver Online Campus) during the term in which you intend to graduate.

 - Watch for an email that will provide details about getting your cap and gown and the commencement ceremony.

 - Graduation is free!
 Be sure to participate in the commencement ceremony and celebrate the culmination of all your hard work!

 The winter and spring commencement ceremonies are held on the Saturday after the last day of the semester at 10:00 a.m.
 The summer commencement ceremony is held on the last day of the term, which is a Friday, at 7:00 p.m.
 Graduates participating in the ceremony must be at Kanesville Arena in their cap and gown 45 minutes before the start of the ceremony.
 The doors to the Arena open one hour prior to the ceremony.
-Graduates that have special needs for seating or the stage should contact the Records and Registration office at firstname.lastname@example.org or at 712-325-3274 as soon as possible.
+Graduates that have special needs for seating or the stage should contact the Records and Registration office at firstname.lastname@example.org or at 712-325-3285 as soon as possible.
 Tickets for guests are not required.
 Seating at commencement is on a first-come, first-served basis.
-Guests are encouraged to arrive 15-30 minutes before the start of the ceremony.
+Guests are encouraged to arrive at least 30 minutes before the start of the ceremony.
 The ceremony will last approximately one hour.
 Graduates are asked to return their gowns immediately following the ceremony.

 Future ceremony dates:

 Caps, Gowns and Tassels